openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

      - Learners see a different version of the problem each time they select Reset.
    * - **Never**
      - All learners see the same version of the problem.
-This is the default setting.
+Select this option for every problem in your course that does not include a Python script to generate random numbers.
+For most courses, this option is supplied by default.
    * - **Per Student**
-     - Individual learners see the same version of the problem each time they look at it, but that version is different from the version that other Learners see.
+     - Individual learners see the same version of the problem each time they look at it, but that version is different from the version that other learners see.

-.. note:: The edX Platform has a 20-seed limit for randomization.
-This means that in a course with a large numbers of learners, those learners will see a maximum of 20 different problem variants.
-This limitation allows for better analysis of learner submissions (such as the ability to detect common incorrect answers and usage patterns around such answers).
+The edX Platform has a 20-seed maximum for randomization.
+This means that learners see up to 20 different problem variants for every problem that has **Randomization** set to an option other than Never.
+This maximum allows for better analysis of learner submissions, such as allowing you to detect common incorrect answers and usage patterns for such answers.
+For more information, see :ref:`Student_Answer_Distribution` or `Review Answers to Graded Problems`_ or `Review Answers to Ungraded Problems`_ in *Using edX Insights*.

 .. _Show Answer: